NNLP-IL/Hebrew-Resources/word_lists/hebrew_verbs_eran_tomer/README.md

-# Hebrew Verb Lists From Eran Tomer's Master Thesis
+# Hebrew Verb Lists from Eran Tomer's Master thesis

 This folder contains Hebrew verb lists created as part of Eran Tomer's (erantom@gmail.com) Master Thesis, performed at Ben-Gurion University under the supervision of Prof. Michael Elhadad, and released under the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).